 Tales from the Crypt, episode "Judy, You're Not Yourself Today".
 A husband points his rifle at a random solicitor, and pulls the trigger while pointing it at his wife to prove to his wife the gun was unloaded.
 In the end he ends up trying to physically subdue his wife's body snatcher (a old witch traded bodies with her) while holding the gun, and ends up shooting his wife.

-1000 Ways to Die, There are two guys who have been friends since they were in elementary.
+One Thousand Ways To Die, There are two guys who have been friends since they were in elementary.
 They do everything together and are generally chummy towards each other, and even decide to live together as roommates in college.
 Unfortunately, in adulthood one of the two friends gained an addiction to cigarettes and constantly bothers the other for money so he can buy more, or if he has some spares to share them with him.
 Becoming tired of having to supply cigarettes for his friend, the annoyed friend loads some cigarettes into his muzzle-loader, aims them directly into his roommate's face, and says, "Hey buddy want some cigarettes?"
 Who, being drunk at the time, didn't seem afraid of having a shotgun pointed at him and nods his head in approval at the idea of cigarettes.
 The cigarettes fly out of the firearm at supersonic speed and penetrate the guy's skull.
 He simply wanted to hurt his friend, he didn't think cigarettes would penetrate flesh like bullets do.
 This just goes to show you that you never point a gun at something or someone you are not intending to kill or destroy, and that anything flying out of that said gun is going to be potentially lethal.

 For the record, the MythBusters tested this one and found that cigarette butts, when smoked and fired point blank, will penetrate to the heart.
 At 7 feet they simply cause inconsequential flesh wounds.